What constitutes a "sincerely held" religious exemption to a vaccine mandate?

 No major religious denomination in the U.S. opposes vaccination outright.
 But an individual's "sincerely held" religious belief does not have to be part of an organized-religion mandate to be considered a valid reason for exemption from getting the vaccine.

-"It can be a personal sincerely held religious belief which arises from very nature of freedom of religion articulated in the First Amendment," said Domenique Camacho Moran, a labor attorney at New York-based law firm Farrell Fritz.
+"It can be a personal, sincerely held religious belief which arises from the very nature of freedom of religion articulated in the First Amendment," said Domenique Camacho Moran, a labor attorney at New York-based law firm Farrell Fritz.

 Worth a second look